Twisted homological stability for configuration spaces: Introduction

-in the range $*\leq \frac12 \bigl( n-\lvert \lambda \rvert \bigr)$.
-If we take $R=\bQ$, or $R$ is a ring in which $2$ is invertible and $M$ is at least $3$-dimensional, then this holds in the larger range $*\leq n-\lvert \lambda \rvert$ \textup{(}except in the case where $M$ is an orientable surface, in which case the larger range is $*< n-\lvert \lambda \rvert$\textup{)}. \end{coro} In particular this includes stability for coefficients in $\bZ[\Sigma_n/\Sigma_{n-k}]$ or in $\bZ[\Sigma_n/(\Sigma_k \times \Sigma_{n-k})]$ in the range $*\leq\frac{n-k}{2}$ by taking $\lambda$ to be $(1,\ldots,1)$ or $(k)$ respectively. \begin{proof} The first statement follows directly from Theorem \ref{tMain} applied to Example \ref{egSubsets}, using Lemma \ref{lEgSubsets} and Remark \ref{rEgSubsets} to compute the degree of the twisted coefficient system in this case.
-The improved ranges follow from Remark \ref{rImprovedRanges} above. \end{proof} \begin{rmk}[\emph{Configurations with twisted labels}] A consequence of Corollary \ref{cHomology} is (untwisted) homological stability for configuration spaces $C_n(M,\pi)$ with labels in a fibre bundle $\pi\colon E\to M$ with path-connected fibres, defined at the very beginning of this note.
-This uses the Serre spectral sequence for the fibre bundle

-that forgets the labels, and which has $E^2$ page isomorphic to the twisted homology groups of $C_n(M)$ with coefficients in the homology groups of $F^n$, where $F$ is the typical fibre of $\pi$.
+\begin{rmk}[\emph{Configurations with twisted labels}] A consequence of Corollary \ref{cHomology} is (untwisted) homological stability for configuration spaces $C_n(M,\pi)$ with labels in a fibre bundle $\pi\colon E\to M$ with path-connected fibres.
+Here, $C_n(M,\pi) = \{ (e_1,\ldots,e_n)\in E^n \;|\; \pi(e_i) \neq \pi(e_j) \text{ for } i\neq j \}/\Sigma_n$, generalising the notion of configuration spaces with labels in a fixed space $X$.
+This uses the Serre spectral sequence for the fibre bundle $C_n(M,\pi) \to C_n(M)$ that forgets the labels, and which has $E^2$ page isomorphic to the twisted homology groups of $C_n(M)$ with coefficients in the homology groups of $F^n$, where $F$ is the typical fibre of $\pi$.
 Corollary \ref{cHomology} says that the stabilisation maps induce a map of spectral sequences which is an isomorphism in a range on the $E^2$ page, as long as we take field coefficients.
 One can then reconstruct an integral homological stability result from the fields $\bF_p$ and $\bQ$.
-This is proved in detail in Appendix B of \cite{CanteroPalmer2014homologicalstabilityconfiguration} and also in Appendix A of \cite{KupersMiller2014Encellattachments}.
+This is proved in more detail in Appendix B of \cite{CanteroPalmer2015homologicalstabilityconfiguration} and also in Appendix~A of \cite{KupersMiller2014Encellattachments}.

 We note that this result can alternatively be proved using a generalisation of the proof of \cite{Randal-Williams2013Homologicalstabilityunordered}, which is concerned with configuration spaces with labels in a fixed space.
-This alternative proof is also sketched in Appendix A of \cite{KupersMiller2014Encellattachments}. \end{rmk} \begin{rmk}[\emph{Coloured configuration spaces}] Corollary \ref{cPartitions} may in fact be deduced quickly from untwisted homological stability, as follows.
-First note that
+This alternative proof is also sketched in Appendix A of \cite{KupersMiller2014Encellattachments}.
+Moreover, homological stability for $C_n(M,\pi)$, with twisted as well as constant coefficients, is implied by the recent work \cite{Krannich2017Homologicalstabilitytopological} of Krannich (\cf Remark \ref{rRelatedResults}). \end{rmk}